What is PPC and how does it work?

 What is PPC and what does it actually stand for?

-One of the most popular and well-known platforms for this is Google.
+One of the most popular and well-known platforms for PPC is Google.
 But don’t discount Bing!
 Bing can actually give an incredibly good return on investment (ROI), partially because there’s a little less competition on it.

 There are a variety of metrics to be aware of when you’re putting a PPC campaign together.
 The most common one is how many clicks you get – but some of the others are also important…